SeaItRise/SeaItRise-v1/README.md

-# HTML5-Starter
+# Sea It Rise HTML5 Web App
-A Kinvey starter application that uses the Kinvey HTML5 3.x SDK.
+A lightweight HTML5 site that adapts the Kinvey starter application and uses the Kinvey HTML5 3.x SDK as well as MapBox (for maps) and NOAA Coastal Planning data (coast.noaa.gov) layers.

 ## Setup